How to Get Clear on What You Believe After Leaving Religion

 2. Discard beliefs that no longer resonate with you.

 Now is when you start examining your beliefs for authenticity.
 Go through your beliefs, one at a time.
 For each belief, evaluate whether that belief holds true for you or not.
-Feel the belief in your mind, heart, and body.
 Does it feel real to you?
-Does it resonate with your soul?
+Does it resonate with you?
+Does it reflect the way you view spirituality now?
 It may have at one time, but you might find that now it doesn’t.

 For instance, I used to believe that Christianity was the only true religion.
 I no longer believe that, so I discarded that belief.